Venture deep into the heart of a land of legends where age old traditions exist side by side with modernity

 An extraordinary 18 days exploring Japan and the embodiment of the ancient culture of the Samurai

-Join us on our journey of Japan as we travel through vibrant dazzling neon lights to mountainous landscapes and explore isolated villages of the old Samurai neighbourhoods.
-Discover the world heritage treasures of Kyoto and the old temples and shrines of Nara, and relax in one of Japan’s onsens ‘hot springs’.
-Traverse Japan’s world famous railway network with exhilarating bullet train rides.
-Experience an authentic sumo wrestling show and absorb the customs and culture of ancient Japan with a traditional tea ceremony and Maiko dinner.
-Gain an unsurpassed insight into the ancient world of the Samurai in one of the most fascinating destinations on earth, making this a unique great journey.
+Join us as we travel through mountainous landscapes to vibrant, neon cities, exploring villages of the old Samurai.
+Discover the World Heritage treasures at Kyoto, temples and shrines of Nara and relax in an onsen.
+Traverse Japan’s famous railway network on exhilarating bullet train rides.
+Experience the customs and culture of ancient Japan with an authentic sumo wrestling show, a traditional tea ceremony and Maiko dinner.
+Gain a true insight into the ancient world of the Samurai in one of the most fascinating and intriguing destinations on earth.

 Specially Selected Hotels